How to Put Up a Fence

 Step 10

-Half fill the post hole with water and then add the post mix to the water and mix it around with a spare length of wood.
-Continue to add the mixture until it reaches the top of the hole.
+If you are using a ready-mixed post-setting concrete, then half fill the post hole with water and add post mixture to the water and mix it around with a spare length of wood.
+Traditional cement, sand, and gravel, should be mixed together beforehand adding water to create a consistent mixture.
+Continue to fill the post hole until it reaches the top.
 Remember that your fence panels should be raised, so the concrete shouldn’t reach the fence panels.

 Step 11